catchpoint/WebPageTest.agent-install/README.md

 * **WPT_OPERA** - "y" or "n" (default) : Install Opera (stable, beta and dev channels)
 * **WPT_VIVALDI** - "y" or "n" (default) : Install Vivaldi

+Misc:
+* **WPT_INTERACTIVE** = "y" or "n" (default) : Install in a shared OS environment. "y" will expect to take over the whole machine, configure watchdog, cron, etc. "n" can be used for development installs (and will default to the master branch).

 For convenience, the github url is also available shortened as http://tiny.cc/wptagent
 ```bash
 WPT_SERVER="webpagetest.mycompany.com" WPT_LOCATION="Dulles" WPT_KEY="xxxSomeSecretKeyxxx" DISABLE_IPV6=y WPT_OPERA=y WPT_VIVALDI=y bash <(curl -sL http://tiny.cc/wptagent)